Artemeey/bench-runtime-windows-vs-wsl/README.md

 You can and should use Docker on Windows, but you must make sure that the process and the files it works with are located in the same filesystem.

+**Why does this happen?**

-It is important to understand that this is not a bug and not a WSL configuration issue.
-In most cases, the root cause is an incorrect filesystem workflow model.
-This is especially common with Docker on Windows: mounting volumes from the Windows filesystem (`C:\` → `/mnt/c`) causes a sharp performance drop.
-This behavior is often misinterpreted as IDE freezes or environment instability, while in reality it is an architectural limitation.
+It is important to understand that Docker uses WSL.
+This is not a bug and not a configuration issue.

+In most cases, the reason is an incorrect filesystem usage model.
+This is especially common when using Docker on
+Windows: mounting a volume from the Windows filesystem (`C:\` → `/mnt/c`) can cause a sharp performance drop.

+This behavior is often mistakenly interpreted as an IDE freeze or an unstable development environment, while in reality it is an architectural limitation.

 Typical mixed-scenario examples: